 The temps in Yellowstone over Christmas will be around 5 Fahrenheit for highs and -10 Fahrenheit for lows.
-That’s about -23 Celsius for my Canadian friends.
-My bag is rated for 0 Fahrenheit or -18 Celsius, so I’m off the mark a bit.
-It’s all in your mind though, right?
+That’s about -23 Degrees Celsius for my Canadian friends.
+My bag is rated for 0 Fahrenheit or -18 Celsius.
+Its all in your head though, right?

-Fortunately for her, I was a kid with birthday money, burning pockets and a dream – plus, I needed a sleeping bag for an upcoming camping trip and I wasn’t leaving the store without one.
-After a little negotiating, I bought the bag and even had a little money left over to piss away on something else.
+Fortunately for her, I was a kid with birthday money, burning pockets and a dream – plus, I needed a sleeping bag for an upcoming camping trip and I wasn’t leaving the store empty handed.
+A minute of negotiating bought me the bag and I even had a little money left over to piss away on something else.

-After using the bag for the first time, I can honestly say it was the equivalent of an old moth eaten towel.
-I literally froze.
-As an extra kick in the nuts, the duct tape that I had used to put over the “heavy combat use” had come off during the night, and whenever I moved, it looked like a whales blowhole, but with feathers instead of water.
+I found out a couple of weeks later, my bag was the equivalent of an old moth eaten towel.
+As an extra kick in the frozen nuts, the duct tape that I used to put over the “heavy combat use” had come off during the night and whenever I moved it looked like a whales blowhole, but with feathers instead of water.

 Many years later and having adult money in my pockets, brought me to my newly acquired and thoroughly researched -18 degree Nemo bag.
 I’m hoping to find consolation in this one.
-But if its another dud, I’m not complaining because as Hunter S. Thompson nailed it when he said – “Life should not be a journey to the grave with the intention of arriving safely in a pretty and well preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming “Wow!
+But if its another dud, I’m not complaining because as Hunter S. Thompson once said – “Life should not be a journey to the grave with the intention of arriving safely in a pretty and well preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming “Wow!
 What a Ride!”